Jed Lowrie: Third stint with the Athletics

 On February 10, 2021, Lowrie signed a minor league deal with the Oakland Athletics with an invitation to Spring Training.
 On April 1, 2021, Lowrie was selected to the 40-man roster.

 On March 27, 2022, Lowrie signed a one-year contract to remain with the Athletics.
-The Athletics designated him for assignment on August 10.

 On August 10, 2022, Lowrie was designated for assignment.
 He was released the next day.

+On March 23, 2023, Lowrie announced his retirement from professional baseball via his Instagram account where he wrote: “To every organization, that believed in me and gave me the opportunity to play, and to the fans in Boston, Houston, New York, and Oakland, it wasn’t always perfect, but I gave my all and I’m grateful for the opportunity to play for you.
+Thank you...
+Love never dies though, so I look forward to new opportunities in the game.”

 Personal life

 Lowrie and his wife Milessa have a daughter and a son.
 Lowrie collects wines and has a collection of "several hundred bottles" in his home in Salem.

+Following his retirement, Lowrie told the San Francisco Chronicle that he intended to spend more time with his family to include serving as an assistant coach for his daughter’s softball team.